voxeet/comms-uikit-react/README.md

 yarn add @dolbyio/comms-uikit-react
 ```

-### Initialize your application
+#### Initialise your application

 To access the Dolby.io Communications APIs service, you need to authenticate your application.
-To do so, import [CommsProvider](./providers/CommsProvider.md) and use it to wrap your application:
+To do so, import [CommsProvider](./documentation/providers/CommsProvider.md) and use it to wrap your application:

 ```javascript
 import { CommsProvider } from '@dolbyio/comms-uikit-react';